 We also encourage you to prepare an emergency kit for your cat in the event that you should need one.
 Make sure to include all of the following items:

-- gather proof of ownership documents
+- medical records and proof of ownership documents

 - container with comfortable bedding (ideally, this container should be large enough to accommodate a litter pan just in case your cat needs to spend extra time in it)

-- at least 7 days of bottled water
+- 14 day supply of bottled water

 - waste collection bags and basic cleaning supplies